cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

   consensus:  hgab1 AAAAABAAAAACCC

-*5-Methods: The method describer can either be built in (See ### for a list of all the available methods) or be a file describing the method to be used.
-The exact syntax is provided in part 4 of this manual.*
+5) Methods: The method describer can either be built in (See ### for a list of all the available methods) or be a file describing the method to be used.
+The exact syntax is provided in part 4 of this manual.
-*6-Substitution Matrices: If the method is a substitution matrix (X) then no other type of information should be provided.
+6) Substitution Matrices: If the method is a substitution matrix (X) then no other type of information should be provided.
 This command results in a progressive alignment carried out on the sequences in seqfile.
 The procedure does not use any more the T-Coffee concistency based algorithm, but switches to a standard progressive alignment algorithm (like ClustalW or Pileup) much less accurate.
 In this context, appropriate gap penalties should be provided.
-The matrices are in the file source/matrices.h.
-Ad Hoc matrices can also be provided by the user (see the matrices format section at the end of this manual).*
+The matrices are in the file ``source/matrices.h``. *Ad Hoc* matrices can also be provided by the user (see the matrices format section at the end of this manual).

 ::

   $$: t_coffee sample_seq1.fasta -in=Xpam250mt -gapopen=-10 -gapext=-1

-.. warning:: **X** matrix does not have the same effect as using the -matrix flag.
-The -matrix defines the matrix that will be used while compiling the library while the Xmatrix defines the matrix used when assembling the final alignment.
+.. warning:: The matrix **X** does not have the same effect as using the **-matrix** flag, which defines the matrix that will be used while compiling the library while the Xmatrix defines the matrix used when assembling the final alignment.

 Other sequence input flags
 --------------------------